 - Caulking cracks

 If you have a boat, you’ll have to winterize it, too.
 If you fail to winterize it, its components will freeze and it’ll need to be rebuilt.
 Before your boat goes into storage for the holidays, conduct boat maintenance to get it ready for the freezing weather.

-De-winterizing involves reversing what you did when you winterized your house.
-Here’s a step-by-step guide on how owners can de-winterize their homes:
+Dewinterizing a house involves reversing what you did when you winterized your house.
+Here’s a step-by-step guide on how to de-winterize a house:

 #1 Turn on the electrical circuits